PsyTeachR/msc-data-skills/docs/02-intro.md

 ![](images/01_walkthrough/View.png)

 This allows you to check that the data have been loaded in properly.
-You can close the tab when you&rsquo;re done looking at it&#x2014;it won't remove the object.
+You can close the tab when you're done looking at it&#x2014;it won't remove the object.

 ### Writing Data